sweemeng/pi_weather_machine/README.md

 ## Note
 1. Yeah training using push button is stupid
+2. In fact, I should really try to put that water sensor I have, and plug it to the ESP8266 that have have.
+To automate everything.
-2. In fact the prediction sucked
+3. In fact the prediction sucked
-3. It is fun though
+4. It is fun though
-4. UI Controller might be a useful framework that I should extract out
+5. UI Controller might be a useful framework that I should extract out